activenode/ghost-docker-custom-helpers/README.md

 # this tells the script that it should run a before.sh file before startup
 ENV EXECUTE_BEFORE_STARTUP before.sh

+# making sure to delete the preset helpers (you can keep them but you dont need them)
+RUN rm -rf custom-helpers

 COPY . .
 ```